Updated: Jun 1, 2026

 Can I skip days if I feel tired?

 Absolutely—that's the beauty of 7 days.
-Day 5 is built as a flex day.
-Days 6–7 can be condensed.
+Days 6–7 are the easiest to trim—shorten Harlem, skip the optional Empire State on Day 7, or swap Day 6 for a rest day.
 If exhausted, skip a museum, replace a neighborhood walk with a long café session, or take a full afternoon off.
 NYC has plenty of parks and quiet spots to decompress.

 What if it rains for multiple days?